+In fact, it shows that your mind is preparing you for the enormous task of being a parent, and becoming more focussed on your baby.
 Relaxation and breathing techniques may be helpful in reducing any anxiety you might be feeling (Ozkan and Rathfisch, 2018).

 Attending an antenatal class like an NCT course and visiting the birthing centre or hospital you’re going to have your baby in can help you learn about what to expect.
 If you’re planning a home birth, talk to your midwife about what’s likely to happen and what you might need.